Frequently Asked Questions

 What ages do you work with?

-Yes, I offer limited evening and Saturday availability to accommodate school and work schedules.
+Yes, I offer limited evening availability to accommodate school and work schedules.
 Please reach out to see what times are currently open.

 What can I expect in a first session?